grafana/grafana/docs/sources/http_api/annotations.md

 Query Parameters:

-- `tag`: string.
-Optional.
-Used to filter tags.
+- `tag`: Optional.
+A string that you can use to filter tags.
-- `limit`: number.
-Optional - default is 100.
+- `limit`: Optional.
+A number, where the default is 100.
 Max limit for results returned.

 **Example Response**: